pishcolabis/cplusplus_exercises/README.en.md

 ### 📚 Description

-This repository contains C++ learning material organized into two main categories: theory and practical exercises.
-It's designed to help students and developers learn the fundamental concepts of the C++ programming language.
+This repository was created for personal educational purposes, to learn and practice C++.
+Its main goal is to build a foundation for future professional development projects, especially in software and game development.
+It includes theory and practical exercises covering both fundamental and advanced C++ concepts.

 ### 📁 Repository Structure
 ```